DGA-Thailand/digitalId-relying-party-js/nodeJS/README.md

 Copy `.env.example` into `.env` and fill the values with what Google gave you.

-Don't forget to add `URI` and `redirect URI` in your Google Console, the ovbious thing you need to add is `http://localhost` and `http://localhost/auth/callback`.
+Don't forget to add `URI` and `redirect URI` with DGA digitalID-Connect, the ovbious thing you need to add is `http://localhost` and `http://localhost/auth/callback`.

 And then you simple `yarn start`.